Authentication#

 Organization membership#

-In order to join an organization, a person has different options:
+To join an organization, a person has different options:

 List of issued tokens#